 Anchor

-The Anchor button allows you to create a clickable link for a user to jump to a specific section on your webpage.
+Adding Anchors allows you to create a link for a user to jump to a specific section on your webpage.

 Referencing your Anchor

-If I wanted to reference my anchor from another page then I would add the # and the label for the anchor to the end of the url I am referencing.
+If you'd like to reference your anchor then you'd add the # and the label for the anchor to the end of the url I am referencing.
 For example: https://www.csusb.edu/web-editor-guide/drupal-content/page/edit-content-drupal-editor#file

 File